-Code Description Lecture Lab Clinic Credit
+Description Lecture Lab Clinic Credit

-MAC 114 Introduction to 2 0 0 2

-Metrology

 This course introduces the care and use of precision measuring instruments.
 Emphasis is placed on the inspection of machine parts and use of a wide variety of measuring instruments.
 Upon completion, students should be able to demonstrate the correct use of measuring instruments.